-- Evacuation of building and relocation of services. - Contact of emergency personnel services should have been triggered by alarms. - First aid and other medical treatment should be rendered immediately. - Access to Safety Data Sheets (SDS) for rescue workers. - Photographs or videotape for insurance adjustors if possible. - Director of Purchasing contacts insurance companies for loss adjustment provisions. - Work directly with Communications regarding information dissemination and media contacts.
-Communications will decide the best mode of contact for students, constituents, and employees (web, email, social media, voice mail, written letter). - Clean-up and site removal program must be initiated.
+- Evacuation of building and relocation of services. - Contact of emergency personnel services should have been triggered by alarms. - First aid and other medical treatment should be rendered immediately. - Access to Safety Data Sheets (SDS) for rescue workers. - Photographs or video tape for insurance adjusters if possible. - Director of Campus Card Services and Purchasing contacts insurance companies for loss adjustment provisions. - Work directly with the Communications Office regarding information dissemination and media contacts.
+The Communications Office will decide the best mode of contact for students, constituents, and employees (web, email, social media, voicemail, written letter). - Clean-up and site removal program must be initiated.